RecursiveForest/whatmp3/README.markdown

 	whatmp3 --320 --V2 --V0 Porcupine\ Tree\ -\ Deadwing Porcupine\ Tree\ -\ In\ Absentia

 `.torrent` files will be created in your `output` directory.

+Threading is supported since version 3.0; use the `--threads NUM` option (or set `max_threads`):

+	whatmp3 --threads 2 --V2 "Enslaved - Isa"

 `whatmp3` also supports a few command line flags as of 2.0, use `--verbose` or `-v` to print extra messages: